swetha679/EXNO-4-DS/README.md

 # RESULT:
-Thus for the given dat Feature Scaling process is sucsessfully performed.
+Thus for the given dat Feature Scaling and Feature Selection process is sucsessfully performed.